kpomm/kpomm/README.md

 I am a junior from Dartmouth College studying Computer Science and Physics.
 My interests include full-stack web development, UI/UX design, machine learning, and data science.

-🔭 I’m currently working on my personal portfolio website and taking two cs classes: Machine-Learning and Software Design and Implementation.
+🔭 I’m currently working on a one-page static site that plays with unconventional UI.

-🌱 I’m currently learning C and Machine-Learning.
+🌱 I’m currently learning about cool frontend UI packages.

 💬 Ask me about using AI for good and how to implement it into projects!